DaJaffaMan/etherealtechnologies/README.md

 2. Set NPM_CONFIG_S3_BUCKET="your bucket name goes here" environment variable
 3. Set NPM_CONFIG_AWS_CLOUDFRONT_ID="your aws cloudfront id goes here" environment variable (npm will now pick these up when running commands)
 3. Run `gatsby deploy` in the terminal, this will deploy the latest static code to S3 on AWS

+# Credit
+This base of this site was generated using Gatsby starter based on the Dimension site template, designed by [HTML5 UP](https://html5up.net/dimension).
+Check out https://codebushi.com/gatsby-starters/ for more Gatsby starters and templates.